Sugar cookie icing recipe. Indeed, my exceptional Supreme Royal Icing wins over all of the other recipes hands down.

 4. Q: My icing is way too thin.
 Should I throw it out?

 A: Not at all!
-Simply sift in more confectioners/powdered sugar to reach your ideal consistency.
+Simply sift in more confectioners'/powdered sugar to reach your ideal consistency.

 5. Q: I have a few different colors left over.
 How can I use it instead of tossing it?

 A: Here's a nifty idea.
 Mix all the colors with the confectioner's sugar to make it very stiff, like a thick putty.
 You can make 'rocks' out of this or even figures.
 Roll it into a ball and pinch a little off.
-Form it by squeezing it between your fingers in odd shapes.
+Form it by squeezing it between your fingers into odd shapes.

 Don't be left behind!

-Climb aboard the We Cookiers Express newsletter.
+Climb aboard the We Cookiers Express periodical.

 Top of Sugar Cookie Icing Recipe